AlGokk/palindromePay_docs/src/pages/index.md

 description: Integrate the Payment-System into your Online-Shop and never use a centralized crypto payment system again.
 ---

-Learn how to get Palindrome Crypto Pay SDK set up. {% .lead %}
+Learn how to getPalindrome Crypto Pay SDK set up. {% .lead %}

 {% quick-links %}